-- Discuss with the students what a good location would be for a garden and how they can tell that the area would be suitable.
+Walk around outside and discuss the attributes of a good location for a garden and how they can tell that the area would be suitable.
 They may think of amount of sunshine, accessibility, soil quality, and availability.

-- How can we make this area look better?
+- How can we make a designated area look better?

 - How can we make others want to use this spot for a garden and quiet area?

 - What kinds of plants will grow in this area?
 Who can help us to find the answer to this question?